 Molmol Kuo is an artists, educator, and researcher based in Brooklyn.

 She spends most of her time working with machines and computers.
-She builds uniques device for unique problems and makes weird thing with electricity.
+She builds uniques device for unique problems and makes curious things with electricity.
 She creates tools that help her tell stories about people, cities, sometimes even objects.
-She loves it when her work exposes viewers to a storytelling experiences.
-And she aims to surprise and put smiles on people’s faces.
+And she aims to put smiles on people’s faces.

 She works out of a studio space shared with a group of artists and enjoys to be up in the mix.
 Her greatest inspirations come from the hearts of some of her dearest discipline-bending friends, whom very often mis-use and re-appropriate technology in order to create new tools for creative expressions and reimagine our presence in our society.